NicoBaj/DED-Ecological-Modelling-code/README.md

 ### Run simulations

 #### Simulations on data used in the article
 To launch one simulation using data from the article: go to `/CODE/run_sim.R` and assign `SIMULATIONS_ARTICLE` to `TRUE` and other inputs of the code (neighbourhood, initial conditions and main parameters).
 Then you are ready to source.
+See for details the instructions in `/CODE/README.md`

 #### Simulations on newly updated inventory trees
-To launch one simulation using newly updated data: see the instructions in the `/CODE/README`.
+To launch one simulation using newly updated data: see the instructions in `/CODE/README.md`.

 ### R scripts
 Although the `R` scripts are in the directory `CODE`, they are documented here.
 Most scripts have a prefixed name to indicate the stage at which they come into play.